fasiha/ebisu/README.md

 $$
   E\left[p(t) \right] = \frac{2 β^α}{Γ(α)} \left(\frac{t \log 2}{β}\right)^{α/2} K_{α}(2\sqrt{β t \log 2}),
 $$
-which could be simplified a bit more but I’ll leave it like this because it uses the result of the Sympy integral above which we’ll have occasion to invoke later.
+which could be simplified a bit more but I’ll leave it like this because it uses the result of the Sympy integral above, which we’ll have occasion to invoke later.

 Nota bene, Ebisu doesn’t actually use this expectation anywhere since it never has a single Gamma-distributed halflife (only a series of them).
 I’ve belabored this derivation mainly because it introduces some results we’ll use next—quizzes.